 - Can I apply for the STEM Incentive Program if I am unsure which college I will be attending?

 - Yes.
 If you have not selected your college yet, you can still apply.
 Indicate on your application a possible college you are likely to attend.
 If you ultimately enroll at a different two-year or four-year degree granting college than that identified on your application, you may still receive the award provided you have enrolled in an approved program of study.

 - How do I apply for a STEM award?

 - To apply, students must first complete the online Web Application, and print, sign and return the Web Application Confirmation Page to HESC.
+In addition, applicants must submit the FAFSA and the NYS Student Aid Payment Application.
 Applicants must also submit a copy of their most recent high school transcript to document their grade point average, and have a school official complete a High School Verification Form which identifies they are in the top 10 percent of their high school graduating class.

 - Can I apply if I am already enrolled in college, and am in an approved program?